Small Chicken Bacon Ranch

 - Small Italian Steak

 Stoners white garlic sauce topped with steak, onions, mushrooms and green peppers.
-Covered with whole-milk mozzarella cheese.$14.99
+Covered with whole-milk mozzarella cheese.$10.99

 - Small Chicken Bacon Ranch